hyperledger-archives/grid/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

 .. code-block:: protobuf

     message Proposal {
         enum Role {
-           OWNER = 1;
+            OWNER = 0;
-           CUSTODIAN = 2;
+            CUSTODIAN = 1;
-           REPORTER = 3;
+            REPORTER = 2;
         }

         enum Status {
-           OPEN = 1;
+            OPEN = 0;
-           ACCEPTED = 2;
+            ACCEPTED = 1;
-           REJECTED = 3;
+            REJECTED = 2;
-           CANCELED = 4;
+            CANCELED = 3;
         }

-       // The id of the Record with which this Proposal deals string record_id = 1;
+        // The Record that this proposal applies to. string record_id = 1;

-       // Approximately when this proposal was created, as a Unix UTC timestamp uint64 timestamp = 2;
+        // The approximate time this proposal was created, as a Unix UTC timestamp. uint64 timestamp = 2;

-       // The public key of the Agent that created the Proposal string issuing_agent = 3;
+        // The public key of the Agent sending the Proposal.
+This Agent must
+        // be the owner of the Record (or the custodian, if the Proposal is
+        // to transfer custodianship).
+        string issuing_agent = 3;

-       // The public key of the Agent to which the Proposal is addressed string receiving_agent = 4;
+        // The public key of the Agent to whom the Proposal is sent. string receiving_agent = 4;

-       // Whether the Proposal is for transfer of ownership or
+        // What the Proposal is for -- transferring ownership, transferring
-       // custodianship or reporter authorization
+        // custodianship, or authorizing a reporter.
         Role role = 5;

         // The names of properties for which the reporter is being authorized
-       // (empty for owner or custodian transfers) repeated string properties = 6;
+        // (empty for owner or custodian transfers). repeated string properties = 6;

-       // Whether the Proposal is open, accepted, rejected, or canceled.
-       // For a given Record and receiving Agent, there can be only one
+        // The status of the Proposal.
+For a given Record and receiving
-       // open Proposal at a time for each role.
+        // Agent, there can be only one open Proposal at a time for each
+        // role.
         Status status = 7;

-       // human-readable terms of transfer
+        // The human-readable terms of transfer.
         string terms = 8;
     }

 Proposals with the same address are stored in a list sorted alphabetically first by ``record_id``, then by ``receiving_agent``,